rulewis/journey-optimizer.en/help/using/permissions.md

 ### Creating a product profile {#create-product-profile}

-[!DNL Customer Journey Management] allows you to create your own product profiles and assign a set of permissions and sandboxes to your users.
+[!DNL Journey Optimizer] allows you to create your own product profiles and assign a set of permissions and sandboxes to your users.
 With product profiles, you can authorize or deny access to certain functionalities or objects in the interface.

 For more information on how to create and manage sandboxes, refer to [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/sandbox/ui/user-guide.html).